Monday, 29 September 2025

 // custTable2.CustGroup: XYZ

-Auto submit to workflow using X++
+Auto submit workflow using X++

 Workflows in Dynamics 365 Finance and Operations (F&O) are used to add approval steps to a business process flow.
 For example, in the purchase-to-pay flow, if approval is enabled and the workflow is configured, assigning a new or different bank account to a vendor account is subject to approval.
 This means that in F&O, an approver must approve the new bank account before payments can be made to the vendor's new bank account.
 I highly recommend this vendor bank approval workflow to all my clients, by the way.
 So, if a user manually assigns a new or different bank account to a vendor in F&O, the system requires approval by an approver.